 Mark currently lives in Palm Beach with his wife, Kathy.

-Tom Dyson is the Publisher of the Palm Beach Research Group.
+Tom Dyson is the publisher of the Palm Beach Research Group and co-editor of The Palm Beach Letter.
 Tom bought his first stock when he was 11 years old.
 He has been studying the art of investing and speculating ever since.

 For the past six years, Tom spent his time researching and writing about conservative income investments.
 His income-focused newsletter, The 12% Letter, was one of the most popular advisories in America.

-Teeka Tiwari is the Editor for Jump Point Trader and Mega Trends Investing.
+Teeka Tiwari is the co-editor of The Palm Beach Letter.
 He epitomizes the American dream.
 Growing up in the foster care system in the United Kingdom, Teeka came to the United States at age 16 with just $150 in his pocket and the clothes on his back.
 By 18, he had become the youngest employee at Lehman Brothers.
 Two years later, he shattered convention by becoming the youngest vice president in the history of Shearson Lehman.